There are two versions of the interactive calculator: one works on IBM PC's

 calculator as is used for official Social Security calculations and it may

 produce results that differ from an official calculation.
 In particular, for primary

 benefits, we have made approximations for pre-1965 benefits and for the frozen minimum PIA,

-partially implemented.
+disability guarantee computation.
 In addition, the calculator is not set up to estimate

 dependent or survivor benefits where the dependent or survivor also receives benefits